hlkok/WQD7005DataMining-Assignments/README.md

 # Media Contents:
 Part A - Web Crawling using Python for real-time data video can be view in Youtube at this link: https://youtu.be/CBp2lqlPEE4

+Part B - Managing Data Acquired from Web Crawling into Data Warehouse or Data Lake video can be view in Youtube at this link: https://www.youtube.com/watch?v=bOIPl31EeW8